Source: testRunner.js

 // updates in real time (especially important during parallel execution

 // where multiple results arrive in quick succession).
+In shard mode the

 if (!isRunAborted(run, signal)) {